-372.22 Securing the Main Office -
+372.22 Securing the Main Office

-Hold combinations for safes or vaults at the main office and duplicate keys to inner doors of such safes or vaults in the most secure vault or safe at that post office in a compartment under exclusive control of the postmaster or designated supervisor.
+Note that the main office and duplicate keys to inner doors of such safes or vaults in the most secure vault or safe at that post office in a compartment under exclusive control of the postmaster or designated supervisor.
 Keep combinations for safes or vaults at stations or branches in the same compartment.
 Keep the combination and the inner door keys of that vault or safe in the next most secure safe or vault in the office in a compartment under exclusive control of the postmaster or designated supervisor.